Laughing Anne: Plot

-In a cafe a Polish seaman, Joseph Conrad, tells a story...
-In the 1880s a ship's captain called Davidson is left by his wife.
+In a café, a Polish seaman, Joseph Conrad, tells a story...
+In the 1880s, a ship's captain called Davidson is left by his wife.
 He gets drunk and visits Farrell's Bar, where the star attraction is the singer, Laughing Anne.
 Anne is in an abusive relationship with a man called Jem Farrell.

 Anne stows away on Davidson's boat, saying she is leaving Farrell.
-Anne and Davidson fall for each other.
-She reveals her past.
+Anne and Davidson fall for each other, and she reveals her past.

-She was a popular singer in Paris in love with boxer Farrell, who is about to challenge for the world title.
-Farrell refuses to throw the fight, and gangsters mutilate his hands, ending his boxing career.
+She was a popular singer in Paris, in love with boxer Farrell, who was about to challenge for the world title.
+Farrell refused to throw the fight, so gangsters mutilated his hands, ending his boxing career.

-Davidson proposes to Anne, and they sleep together, but she feels she cannot leave Farrell and returns to him.
+Davidson proposes to Anne, and they sleep together, but she feels she cannot leave Farrell and she returns to him.

-Six years ago, Davidson finds Anne again – and her son by Farrell, Davey.
+Six years later, Davidson finds Anne again – and her son by Farrell, Davey.
 Anne discovers a plan by Farrell to steal Davidson's cargo.
 She warns Davidson, but is killed.
-Davidson kills Farrell and then raises Davey.
+Davidson kills Farrell and raises Davey.